Habeus-Crimpus/Habeus-Crimpus/README.md

 - I read constantly!
 Though I read philosophy (especially ethics and epistemology) more than anything else, I also regularly read psychology, technology news, graphic novels, Scandinavian mysteries, and sociopolitical news.
 - Hiking is greatly enjoyed, if seldom indulged in, hobby of mine (especially in Colorado).
-- As a child, I thought that if I taught myself to count cards thinking that I would get rich fast when I became an adult.
-Imagine my disappointment when I found out that casinos usually ban you for doing that 😭.